NJABULOSKONDO/ST10469706-PROG5121-POE/README.md

    ```

 ---
+### ✅ Local Test Verification
+All unit tests passed using Maven Daemon on Windows.
+See screenshot below for confirmation.
+---

 ### 🧾 Reflection
 This project challenged me to integrate validation logic, parallel arrays, and search algorithms while maintaining clean code and test coverage.
 I resolved merge conflicts, automated test runs, and verified behavior using both GitHub Actions and Maven Daemon.
 The experience sharpened my skills in systems analysis, CI/CD, and professional documentation.